 - Centers for Medicare & Medicaid Services

 - Glossary of Managed Care Definitions (Patient Advocate Foundation)

-- Health Insurance: Understanding Your Health Plan's Rules (American Academy of Family Physicians) Available in Spanish
+- Health Insurance: Understanding Your Health Plan's Rules (American Academy of Family Physicians) Also in Spanish

-- Health Maintenance Organization (HMO) Plan (Centers for Medicare & Medicaid Services) Available in Spanish
+- Health Maintenance Organization (HMO) Plan (Centers for Medicare & Medicaid Services) Also in Spanish

-- Managed Care Plans: Getting Good Care for Your Child (American Academy of Pediatrics) Available in Spanish
+- Managed Care Plans: Getting Good Care for Your Child (American Academy of Pediatrics) Also in Spanish

 - Medicaid and Managed Care: Key Data, Trends, and Issues (Henry J. Kaiser Family Foundation) - PDF

 - Medicare Advantage Plans (Centers for Medicare & Medicaid Services)